lundjrl/nextjs-accessibility-ci/README.md

 ## Getting Started

-First, install dependencies with `nvm use && yarn install`
+First, install dependencies with `bun install` or `nvm use && yarn install`

-Then, run the development server with `yarn dev`
+Then, run the development server with `bun run dev`

 ## Running CI/CD

-First, in a terminal window, run `yarn dev` to start the site.
+First, in a terminal window, run `bun run dev` to start the site.

-Then, run `yarn cypress:open` to open the E2E suite.
+Then, run `bun run cypress:open` or `yarn cypress:open` to open the E2E suite.